gitsto/tech/deploy_platform_checklist/README.md

 then start
 >ansible-playbook setup_hypervisor.yml

-at this point, you could have an error, don't panicm relaunch the command with ooption "-vvv"
+at this point, you could have an error, don't panic relaunch the command with ooption "-vvv"
 if its this one, you can continue to next playbook

 ```error